Aletimo03/Sondaggi_API/README.md

 # 🗳️ Sondaggi - Full-Stack Polling App

  Sondaggi is a full-stack web application where users can register, log in, create polls, vote on them, and view results in real time.
 It features user authentication via JWT tokens, poll management, and a clean, responsive frontend.

 ---

+## User Roles & Permissions

+- Django Superuser ( just one at the moment )
+  - Username: superuser1
+  - Password: superuser1

+  - Can view, vote on, edit, and delete all polls (their own and others).

+-  Authenticated Users
+   - Can view polls, vote, and edit/delete only their own polls.

+- Unauthenticated Users

+    - Can only view poll results but cannot vote or modify polls.

+    -  Can still access the registration and login pages to create an account or log in.

+# Live Demo

+Check out the app live at: https://peaceful-vision-production.up.railway.app

 ## ✨ Features